What is a novel invention?

 Another option is to amend the claim.
 An applicant can amend a claim to clarify an element, add a new element or do both.

-In our example above, if the cited prior art patent fails to disclose C, the applicant can amend claim to recite ABC.
+In our example above, if the cited prior art patent fails to disclose C, the applicant can amend the claim to recite ABC.
 The response should remarks pointing out why C is missing in the prior art patent.

 Novelty Search: Anticipating Anticipation

-Novelty searches also enable better claims to be submitted with the initial filing of a non-provisional application, thereby reducing the risk of a Section 102 rejection in a first Office Action.
 For example, if a search uncovers a prior art publication that already teaches AB, then it wouldn’t make sense to submit an independent claim reciting AB alone.
-Knowledge of the prior art enables the inventor’s patent attorney to start off with claims that recite a combination of elements not found in the search (e.g., ABC).
+Knowledge of the prior art enables the patent attorney to start off with claims that recite a combination of elements not found in the search (e.g., ABC).

 Not sure if your invention is novel?